3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True)

-QUESTION 1 What is the apparent delay error this corresponds to?
+QUESTION 1: What is the apparent delay error this corresponds to?
 What will be the effect on the amplitudes?
 Answer A change of $2\pi$ radians in $x$ Hz results from a delay error of $1/x$ sec.
-So a change of 360 deg in 512 MHz is produced by a delay error of $1/(512\times 10^{6})\,\mathrm{sec} \sim 2\,\mathrm{ns}$.
-If data are vector-averaged across a phase slope, the amplitudes will be reduced, by a larger amount the greater the phase change in the averaging interval, so if the combined phase change on a baseline is worse in one polarisation than the other, that polarization will have a lower averaged apparent amplitude.
+Thus, a change of 360 degrees in 512 MHz is caused by a delay error of $1/(512\times 10^{6})\,\mathrm{sec} \sim 2\,\mathrm{ns}$.
+If data are vector-averaged across a phase slope, the amplitudes will be reduced, with a larger reduction corresponding to greater phase change in the averaging interval.
+Therefore, if the combined phase change on a baseline is more pronounced in one polarisation than the other, that polarisation will exhibit a lower averaged apparent amplitude.

-Plot amplitude against time for just one channel per spw.
+Plot amplitude against time for just one channel per spw:

 # amp against time, longest baseline, single channel